Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup on different sportsbooks.
+See the odds, spread and over/under for this matchup listed on several sportsbooks.

 |Favorite